Ou Medicine

 The correct answer is

 Used for a short time, hormone therapy can help relieve symptoms of menopause.
-Long-term use, though, raises the risk for breast cancer, heart attack, and stroke.
+But long-term use raises the risk for breast cancer, heart attack, and stroke.

 A.